 'I have friends who didn’t go and after hearing how it helped me secure a great job, they regretted not going along,' Ellie said.

 'I know it’s quite daunting trying to manage being at uni, finishing the last of your studies, trying to find a job, completing your assignments on time, but the Teach Queensland Career Fair opened my eyes to all the opportunities that are out there.'

-2020 Teach Queensland Career Fair is scheduled for Monday 31 August.
-Make the time to come along and you might walk away with your first—or next!—teaching job.
+Make the time to come along to our next career fair and you might walk away with your first—or next!—teaching job.